adamtowle/coding-challenge/client/README.md

 5. I've kept the styling basic.
 In reality I would have wireframes/mockups (Figma or Adobe XD) to follow.
 6. In terms of styling, I have kept it basic.
 I don't know how LDMS style their components, but in practice these guidelines would be adhered to (design system, storybook etc).
 I have added the styles to the components, but alternative approaches might be Styled Components, CSS Modules etc.
 7. The Container component in Chakra UI is fairly responsive out-of-the-box.
 For finer level control, I would use media breakpoints (sm, md, lg, xl etc) to control what users' see at different viewports.
+8. I've co-located the tests with their features.
+There aren't many, but a basic idea of what we could test for.